 Returns a new list List3 which is made from the elements of List1 followed by the elements of List2.
 For example:

 '''

 lists:append("abc", "def").

-"abcdef".
+"abcdef"

 '''

-lists:append(A,B) is equivalent to A ++ B.
+lists:append(A, B) is equivalent to A ++ B.

-The behaviour regarding inproper lists is identical to the behaviour of lists:append/1 concat(Things) -> string()
+concat(Things) -> string()

-Concatenates the ASCII list representation of the elements of Things.
+Concatenates the text representation of the elements of Things.
 The elements of Things can be atoms, integers, floats or strings.